 Be loud and visual about the discounts you offer for people who click on your PPC ad.
 You’ll have to approach this in 2 different ways, depending on whether you’re using Google Ads or Facebook Ads:

-- Google Ads: There is no space for a picture on a Google ad, so be sure to include a %-off discount and a FOMO-inducing ‘offer ends 20th December’ in your title and meta description.
+01. Google Ads: There is no space for a picture on a Google ad, so be sure to include a %-off discount and a FOMO-inducing ‘offer ends 20th December’ in your title and meta description.
+Learn more about how to optimize Google Ads Landing Page here:

 Tip 13: Utilise Video